microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 **Test your Smart bot**

 - Test your bot online using ```Test in Web Chat``` option.
 See [here](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0#test-the-bot) for more details.
-- If you are using trail org use keywords `travel`’  or ‘book’ or ‘audio equipment’ to see the smart suggestions
+- If you are using trail org use keywords `travel`  or `book` or `audio equipment` to see the smart suggestions

 ### 2 .
 Integrating Smart Assist to an exisiting Azure Bot